-Now I’ve taken up improvised comedy, I wanted to share some of the things I learned with you as I think you might find them helpful in your professional and personal life.
+Now I’ve taken up improvised comedy, I wanted to share some of the things like leadership traits which I learned, as I think you might find them helpful in your professional and personal life.
 Who knows, you might like to take up improv yourself.

 1. Make offers